Located in a prime location in Ikebukuro, Tokyo

 Your father was an amazing person too!
 What made you start kendo?

-Miyahara : "At first, I kind of got caught in a trap and started kendo.
+Miyahara"At first, I was kind of tricked into starting kendo.
 They took me to the dojo, but they said, 'If you don't do kendo, you can't join.'
 I was bored outside, so I had no choice but to say, 'I want to do kendo.'"

 —That's a clever trick lol

-Miyahara : "My father told me, 'I told you not to quit, so don't ever quit!'
-That's how I started kendo.
+Miyahara"My father told me, 'I told you not to quit, so don't ever quit!'
+That's why I started kendo.
 I really wanted to quit until I was in the lower grades of elementary school.
 But as I got older, I started winning matches and I started to enjoy kendo."

 —I have the impression that you like kendo, so this is surprising.